xerolinux/XeroWiki/docs/distro.md

     <img src="https://i.imgur.com/WUGMuLk.png" alt="rice">
 </p>

-> Note : Polkit (GUI) *might* continue to prompt for password in some DEs like **Cosmic**, just swipe your finger and it will authenticate.
+> Note : Polkit (GUI) *might* continue to prompt for password, just swipe your finger and it will authenticate.
 Terminal works.
-I hope it's implemented soon though !
-As for WMs I have no idea if this works or not, I guess try it and see if it does, I don't use any.
+As for SDDM please click on "bulb" icon n read.

 ## Supported Filesystems